awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-view-metrics.md

 For Container Insights metrics to appear on your dashboard, you must complete the Container Insights setup\.
 For more information, see [Setting Up Container Insights](deploy-container-insights.md)\.

+This procedure explains how to view the metrics that Container Insights automatically generates from the collected log data\.
+The rest of this section explains how to further dive into your data and use CloudWatch Logs Insights to see more metrics at more levels of granularity\.

 **To view Container Insights metrics**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.